 Firstly, the currants talked about here are a dried fruit and should not be confused with soft fruit currants such as black currants.

-Here, the currants are the dark, black currants so popular in cakes, you will find them in a classic, Spotted Dick or an Eccles cake and they are, in fact, dried, dark red, seedless grapes, often the Black Corinth grape.
+Here, currants are the dark, black currants so popular in cakes, you will find them in a classic, Spotted Dick or an Eccles cake and they are, in fact, dried, dark red, seedless grapes, often the Black Corinth grape.
 The grapes are dried to produce a black, shriveled, sweet, flavor-packed fruit.

 The grapes were originally cultivated in the south of Greece and most often from the island of Zante, hence the name Zante Currant in the US.

 Raisins are dried white Moscatel grapes.
-They are dried resulting in a dark, dried fruit and like a currant, dense in texture yet bursting with sweet flavor.
+They are dried resulting in a dark, dried fruit like a currant, dense in texture yet bursting with sweet flavor.
 The main producers of the Moscatel grapes are the United States, Turkey, Greece, and Australia.

-A sultana is a dried white grape but this time, coming from seedless varieties of grape.
-Sultanas are golden in color and tend to be much plumper, sweeter and altogether juicier than other raisins.
+A sultana is a dried white grape, but this time from a seedless variety.
+Sultanas are golden in color and tend to be much plumper, sweeter, and altogether juicier than other raisins.
 Turkey is the main producer of sultanas.

-Also known as golden raisins, sultanas will absorb other flavors as does a raisin but not as well, so it is better to use the regular raisin.
+Also known as golden raisins, sultanas will absorb other flavors, but not as well, so it is better to use the regular raisin.